Xcential-Corporation/XSLTjs/README.md

 ## Release History

+* 0.0.31
+  * Fixes problem with values coerced into numbers
+  * Fixes problem extracting values from attributes in variables

 * 0.0.30
   * Adds support for node-sets in variables
   * Adds support for xPath processing of variables